-- §5.12 The test specimen's riser sets are designed in a way that prevents a change of relative riser lengths beyond the one achieved by maximum acceleration system travel.
-In particular, it prevents pilots from achieving higher maximum speeds through application of excessive force on the acceleration system, or through temporary modifications of the riser sets. - §5.13 The only technical means to increase airspeed beyond trim speed in flight is the test specimen's acceleration system.
+This is an alternative to the top speed limit originally proposed.
+The resulting top speed, according to our calculations, will be close to 65 km/h, but conformity will be much easier to verify and enforce, both during certification and during competitions.
+The expectation remains that the in-flight tests will be the limiting factor to achievable top speeds. - §5.13 The test specimen's riser sets are designed in a way that prevents a change of relative riser lengths beyond the one achieved by maximum acceleration system travel in the acceleration system configuration presented during certification.
+In particular, it prevents pilots from achieving higher maximum speeds beyond the certified maximum speed through application of excessive force on the acceleration system, or through temporary modifications of the riser sets.